Dialects of the Czech language

 The Kladsko dialect – used to be similar to East Bohemian dialect and was spoken in today’s powiat kłodzki in Poland when this area (Czech: Kladsko) was a part of the country (in those days

 The Lands of Bohemian Crown – Bohemia, Moravia, Silesia and Lusatia.
-No Czech people live in that area since the Second World War anymore and the dialect completely vanished away.
+No Czech people live in that area since the Second World War anymore and the dialect has completely vanished away.

 The Moravian dialects are quite different from the Bohemian ones.
 The territory of Moravia is linguistically diversified.
 The reason can be due to the lack of a Moravian cultural and political center.
 There are three major groups of Moravian dialects: Eastern Moravian (Moravian-Slovak), Central Moravian (Hanakian) and Silesian (Lach).
 Phonological differences between Moravian dialects are shown on the sentence “Put the flour from the mill in the cart.”